CBIIT/ccdi-mtp-backend/README.md

 1. Get the files: run `sbt updateGqlFiles` to retrieve all '*.gql' files from the front-end repository and copy them to the
    `test/resources/gqlQueries` directory and prints output regarding which files are new / changed.
-2. Run tests `sbt testOnly controllers.GqlTest`
+2. Run tests `sbt testOnly testOnly controllers.GqlTest`

 #### Maintaining up to date